Keeping Food Safe in the Summer Heat

 “Before you prep your first item, find out if anyone you are inviting has any allergies or sensitivities,” said Visnick.
 “If there is an allergy, prep that item first, wrap and label it separately, and cook it before getting any utensil or grill contaminated with the allergen.”

 Oh, and one last tip, make sure to bring along soap, paper towels and a jug of bottled water to wash your hands before you eat.
-Because the perfect recipe for a healthy summer outing calls for an equal dose of sanitation, allergy awareness and attention to food safety.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+Because the perfect recipe for a healthy summer outing calls for an equal dose of sanitation, allergy awareness and attention to food safety.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio